professorsugoi/Deploy-Astro-Neocities/README.md

 `cleanup`: If true, `deploy-to-neocities` will delete orphan files on Neocities not found in `dist` or `public`.
 Default: `false`

-`protected_files`: (OPTIONAL) Used to mark files as protected.
-Protected files are never cleaned up. **Test this option out with cleanup set to false before relying on it.** Protected files can still be updated.

 ## Resources